💀3.15💀 iLL3aT’s Cold Skeleton Warriors/Archers/Mages ❆ League Starter ❆ All Content ❆

 Skeleton builds have always been great characters for beginners to learn the game, as well as for veterans who want an efficient league starter and/or a strong build that can clear all content.

 For beginners, skeletons offer a simple playstyle with few gear requirements and impactful, incremental upgrades.
 It is also great to learn boss mechanics on, since you can focus on dodging while your minions do the work.
-A skeleton focused build can bring you to the endgame (Shaper and Sirus) at a cost of around two exalted orbs worth of currency.
+A skeleton focused build can bring you to the endgame (Shaper, Sirus, Maven) at a cost of around two exalted orbs worth of currency.
 A few players have killed their first awakener ever using this build!

 High Level Table of Contents